mootools/mootools-core/Docs/Core/Core.md

 Function: $random {#random}
 ---------------------------

-Returns a random integer number between the two passed in values.
+Returns a random integer between the two passed in values.

 ### Syntax: